Marseille must-sees 2023: Top things to do in Marseille

 Gare St Charles is the main railway station in Marseille France

-Marseille has its own international airport – Marseille airport – located about half an hour from the city centre.
+Marseille has its own international airport – Marseille Airport – located about half an hour from the city center.
 From there, or from any other French city for that matter, you can take the train.

 Check timetables and rates on Eurail (non-EU passport holders) or Interrail (EU passport holders).